Red Hat

 Acquisition in 2012

-ManageIQ is a leading provider of enterprise cloud management and automation solutions that enable organizations to deploy, manage and optimize private, public and hybrid clouds, virtualized infrastructures and virtual desktops.
-Its solutions, built on a common Adaptive Management Platform(TM), deliver unified monitoring, management and automation through a single pane of glass across enterprise clouds and globally distributed datacenters.
-Enterprise customers use ManageIQ solutions to transform the management of their IT infrastructures, accelerate service delivery and maximize their IT resource investments.
+ManageIQ is a prominent provider of enterprise cloud management and automation solutions, specializing in enabling organizations to deploy, manage, and optimize private, public, and hybrid clouds, as well as virtualized infrastructures and virtual desktops.
+The company's offerings are built on a common Adaptive Management Platform, which facilitates unified monitoring, management, and automation through a single interface across various enterprise cloud environments and globally distributed data centers.
+By utilizing ManageIQ's solutions, enterprise customers can enhance the management of their IT infrastructures, accelerate service delivery, and maximize their investments in IT resources.

 MongoDB